ALib C++ Library

 • Upon exit of the process, programmers might want to explicitly free the hash table to avoid the detection of memory leaks by metrics tools like Valgrind .
 (Otherwise this can be omitted, as the memory is cleaned by the OS probably much faster when a process exits).

 • In general, it is advised to think twice before implementing the singleton design pattern.
 Often, this is considered bad code design.
-However, there can be very good reasons for having singletons in software.
-And do not be frustrated if "very wise people" tell you that you must never use a singleton.
-Your answer to them is: Each and every created instance of a virtual C++ class contains a pointer to a singleton, namely the vtable !
+However, there can be great reasons for having singletons in software.

 8. Listing Types in Debug Compilations

-If the ALib Distribution includes module ALib Strings, then an overloaded version exists with DbgGetSingletons(NAString&).
+If the ALib Build includes module ALib Strings, then an overloaded version exists with DbgGetSingletons(NAString&).
 This function performs a simple dump of all singleton types into the given AString.

 9. Use-Cases, Alternatives, Optimization